One, Two, Buckle My Shoe (novel): Plot summary

-Hercule Poirot is happy after his appointment with his dentist Henry Morley.
-He encounters former actress Mabelle Sainsbury Seale as she exits a cab outside the office.
-Poirot retrieves a shiny buckle for her that has fallen from her new shoe.
-During the dental visit, Morley tells Poirot that his secretary is away and her absence is slowing him in seeing patients.
-Later that day, his friend Inspector Japp informs him that Morley has been found dead, having been shot in the head, the gun in his hand.
-Between Poirot's appointment and Morley's death, the dentist had three patients – Mabelle, prominent banker Alistair Blunt, and a new patient, a Greek gentleman called Amberiotis.
-A fourth person, Howard Raikes, leaves without seeing Reilly.
-Raikes is an American left-wing activist who likes Jane Olivera, niece of the banker Blunt.
+Poirot visits his dentist, Dr Morley, to have his teeth seen to.
+During the visit, Morley mentions that his secretary is away, and that her absence is a great inconvenience.
+As Poirot leaves the office, he encounters former actress Mabelle Sainsbury Seale as she exits a cab; he retrieves a lost shoe buckle for her.
+Later that day, Inspector Japp informs Poirot that Morley has been found dead of a gunshot wound to the head, the gun in his hand.
+Between Poirot's appointment and Morley's death, the dentist had seen three patients – Mabelle, prominent financier Alistair Blunt, and a Greek gentleman named Amberiotis.
+Howard Raikes, an American left-wing activist who wishes to marry Blunt's niece Jane Olivera, left the office without seeing Morley's partner Dr Reilly.

-Amberiotis dies from an overdose of anaesthetic before Japp can interview him, leading police to the view that Morley accidentally killed him and committed suicide upon realising his mistake.
-Poirot does not accept this view.
-He knows from Morley's secretary Gladys Nevill that she had been called away by a fake telegram that day.
-Morley had not liked her boyfriend Frank Carter, and felt Carter did this.
+The same day, Amberiotis' body is found, dead from an overdose of anaesthetic.
+The police conclude Morley accidentally injected the overdose, and committed suicide upon realising his mistake, but Poirot does not accept this view.
+Later, Morley's secretary Gladys Nevill reveals that the telegram that decoyed her away turned out to contain a lie.
+Poirot remembers that Morley, who disliked Gladys' boyfriend Frank Carter, had believed Carter sent the telegram.

-Mabelle is missing after speaking with police.
-A month later, search turns up a body, whose face is smashed in, within a chest in the apartment of Mrs Albert Chapman, a woman who cannot be found.
-Poirot notes the dullness of the buckled shoes on the body, clothes like Mabelle's.
-Dental records reveal the body to be that of Mrs Chapman.
+Mabelle disappears after speaking with the police.
+A month later, a badly disfigured body is found in the apartment of Mrs Albert Chapman, a woman who also has disappeared.
+Poirot notes the dullness of the buckled shoes on the body, which is wearing clothes like Mabelle's.
+However, dental records reveal the body to be that of Mrs Chapman.

-Blunt invites Poirot to his country house, where he meets Blunt's cousin and niece.
-Two attempts are made on Blunt's life; the second is thwarted by Raikes.
-The culprit is Carter, an assistant gardener at the house.
-Raikes finds Carter holding a gun, of the same make as the gun that killed Morley.

-Agnes Fletcher, Morley's maid, tells Poirot that she saw Carter on the stairs to the dentist's office before Morley's death.
+Blunt invites Poirot to his country house, where he meets Blunt's cousin Helen and niece Jane.
+Later, a shot is fired at Blunt; the culprit is apparently Frank Carter, Blunt's new assistant gardener, as Raikes finds Carter holding a gun of the same make as the gun that killed Morley.
+Furthermore, Morley's maid Agnes Fletcher admits she saw Carter on the office's back stairs, before Morley's death.
 Poirot presses Carter, now held by police, for the truth.
-Carter admits that while waiting to speak to Morley, he saw two men leave his office.
-When Carter enters the office, Morley is dead, his body cold.
-Carter fears that no one will believe him.
+Carter admits he did go to confront Morley, and saw two men leave the office by the back stair; however, when Carter himself entered the office, Morley was already dead.
+Carter also claims that he found the gun in the shrubbery after hearing the shot, and never actually fired at Blunt.